 The SAT and ACT Scores You Need to Get College Scholarships

 Every year, college gets more and more expensive.
-The average cost of college tuition per year is $9,650 for in-state students at public colleges, $24,930 for out-of-state students attending public colleges, and $33,480 for students attending private universities - that’s a lot of money!
-These prices are so high, in fact, that about 68% of college seniors graduate with an average of $30,000 of debt from student loans that they used to pay for college.
+The average cost of college tuition per year is $9,970 for in-state students at public colleges, $25,620 for out-of-state students attending public colleges, and $34,740 for students attending private universities - that’s a lot of money (and doesn’t even take into consideration the other expenses that come with a college tuition, such as the cost of housing and books)!
+These prices are so high, in fact, that about 70% of college seniors graduate with an average of over $30,000 of debt from student loans that they used to pay for college.

 With all of these statistics, you are probably looking for a way to help ease the burden of paying for college, and scholarships are a great way to do this.
 Scholarships aren’t just given out for exceptional extracurricular accomplishments or for playing sports - they’re given out on the basis of SAT and ACT scores, too.
 Let’s review a few of the ways you can apply for SAT and ACT scholarship money, and just how high of a score you’ll need to become eligible for them.